Fast magnetic reconnection structures in Poynting-flux dominated jets: Discussion and Conclusions

-Finally, as stressed, this study has also provided the basis for us to explore, in a companion work, $in-situ$ particle acceleration in the reconnection sites identified along the simulated $3D$ relativistic jet \citep[][MGK20]{medina_torrejon_etal2020}.
+Finally, as stressed, this study has also provided the basis for us to explore, in a companion work, $in-situ$ particle acceleration in the reconnection sites identified along the simulated $3D$ relativistic jet \citepalias[see][]{medina_torrejon_etal2020}.
 We have found that thousands of protons injected with initial energies of 1 MeV are accelerated exponentially, predominantly parallel to the local magnetic field, achieving ultra-high energies, which could explain observed VHE and neutrino emissions in relativistic jets.
 This could be the case, for instance, of blazars like TXS~0506 +056 \citep{aartsen_etal_2018}, for which TeV gamma-rays and neutrinos have been simultaneously detected for the first time.
 In forthcoming work we plan to study in detail the radiative losses in these systems by incorporating radiative transfer effects to our model.

 \acknowledgments The analyses and 3D SRMHD numerical simulations presented here were performed in the cluster of the Group of Plasmas and High-Energy Astrophysics (GAPAE), acquired with support from the Brazilian funding agency FAPESP (grant 2013/10559-5), and in the Blue Gene/Q supercomputer supported by the Center for Research Computing (Rice University) and Superintend\^{e}ncia de Tecnologia da Informa\c{c}\~{a}o da Universidade de S\~{a}o Paulo (USP).
 This work also made use of the computing facilities of the Laboratory of Astroinformatics (IAG/USP, NAT/Unicsul), whose purchase was also made possible by FAPESP (grant 2009/54006-4) and the INCT-A. LHSK also acknowledges support from FAPESP (2016/12320-8), EMdGDP from FAPESP (grant 2013/10559-5) and the Brazilian agency CNPq (grant 308643/2017-8), and TEMT from CAPES.
 Y.M. is supported by the ERC Synergy Grant ``BlackHoleCam: Imaging the Event Horizon of Black Holes'' (Grant No. 610058).
+PK acknowledges ARIES Aryabhatta postdoctoral Fellowship (AO/A-PDF/770).
+Also, we would like to thank the anonymous referees for their useful comments and discussions.